 The program’s user interface is also much more intuitive than that of Microsoft’s construction scheduling software, which can have high CPU usage.

 Lastly, Bridgit doesn’t twist your arm into purchasing additional software to unlock Bridgit Bench’s full potential.
-Microsoft Project, on the other hand, works best when you have the full 365 suite and does not work on Mac OS X.
+Microsoft Project, however, works best when you have the full 365 suite, and it does not work on Mac OS X.

 #2.
 Procore